Have you ever wondered why to learn not so popular or uncommon languages? What are the reasons to study less taught foreign tongues?

 Most people don’t know when you learn a less familiar language like Dutch, Norwegian, or Javanese.

-It will leave you better prepared to learn other more popular ones than a monolingual person who will have to start from scratch.
+It will leave you better prepared to learn other, more popular ones than a monolingual person who must start from scratch.

-For example, in India, Scandinavian languages are less common.
+For example, Scandinavian languages are less common in India.
 Still, they are famous for their simplicity and fantastic relationships with the English language.

 A language like Norwegian carries a hidden bonus.

-When you choose to learn Norwegian, you’re giving yourself a license to understand two the basics of two other languages.
+When you learn Norwegian, you’re giving yourself a license to understand the basics of two other languages.

-For the price of one, you’ll mostly be learning how to speak Danish, Swedish, and Norwegian due to the high similarities that exist between the three languages.
+For the price of one, you’ll mostly be learning how to speak Danish, Swedish, and Norwegian due to the high similarities between the three languages.

 And at the same time, it will broaden your awareness of English by the time you choose to study it.

-For example, Norwegian words for ‘cat’ and ‘grass’ is ‘kat’ and ‘gress.’
+For example, Norwegian words for ‘cat’ and ‘grass’ are ‘kat’ and ‘gress.’

-This closeness can also be seen in Dutch, with relative similarities with Danish and Swedish.
+This closeness can also be seen in Dutch, Danish, and Swedish.

-Thinking about some less commonly spoken languages, you can learn?
+Thinking about some less commonly spoken languages, can you learn them?

-Italian and Portuguese language will do you much good, cause there is always some career options in Italian and Portuguese.
+Italian and Portuguese language will do you much good cause there are always some career options in Italian and Portuguese.

 However, they might not be in the category of less spoken languages.
 And the likelihood that you’ll come in contact with a native of these languages is very high.